Feral MBA - Succession

 The Feral MBA is a radically re-imagined training course in business for artists and others.
 It responds to the towering failure of business as usual to rise to contemporary challenges.
 The focus of this uncommon business gathering is not on 'making it' in an extractive economy whose core assumptions of competition, productivity and endless growth are unarguably bankrupt.
 The aim instead is to arm ourselves with experimental skills and vital camaraderie to consider and produce alternatives.

-The nominal physical base for Feral MBA - Succession will be 37 Looe St in Plymouth (former home of Plymouth Art Centre and current home of the Bureau for the Contemporary and Historic).
+The nominal physical base for Feral MBA - Succession is 37 Looe St in Plymouth (former home of Plymouth Art Centre and current home of the Bureau for the Contemporary and Historic).
 However the programme will also strive to meld presence and telepresence, ready to move with difficult times and to welcome those disinclined or unable to travel.
 Time commitment will be approximately 3-4 hours per week.
-Beyond a few fixed dates - Sunday Nov 1 (evening), Tuesday Dec 1 (evening) - the course will take the form of serial small gatherings, so we will to an extent be able to work with individual scheduling needs.
+Beyond a few fixed dates - Sunday Nov 1 (evening), Sunday Nov29 (evening) - the course will take the form of serial small gatherings, so we will to an extent be able to work with individual scheduling needs.

 We invite applications from artists and makers of diverse callings, artist-run organisations, small business operators and others working with or curious about radical and experimental 'business' methods.
 Individuals and small delegations are welcome to apply.